Priority-based task reassignments in hierarchical 2D mesh-connected systems using tableaux: Priority-based task reassignments in a 2D-HMS

-Thus far, we have examined the case where the initial task assignment is represented by $\lambda$-$(\text{HMT}_{i,j})$ of normal shape.
-Now we consider the case where the initial task assignment is represented by $\lambda$-$(\text{HMT}_{i,j})$ of skew shape.
+Thus far, we have examined the case where an initial task assignment is represented by $\lambda$-$(\text{HMT}_{i,j})$ of normal shape.
+We now consider the case where an initial task assignment is represented by $\lambda$-$(\text{HMT}_{i,j})$ of skew shape.